 What Does INFJ Stand For?

 N = iNtuition.
-“I focus more on the abstract or potential of something than the concrete or existing reality.
+“I focus more on the abstract or potential of something than the concrete or existing reality.”

 F = Feeling.
-INFJs apply personal values and empathize in order to make a decision.
-They want what is best for the group or humanity as a whole.
+“I look to my personal values and inner empathy in order to make a decision.
+I want what is best for the group or humanity as a whole.”

 J = Judgment.
 “I like having things settled, decided and structured.
-They are typically work-before-play people.
+I consider myself a work-before-play person.”